All Episodes

 It uses these tax records to produce a benchmark revision to adjust for discrepancies.

-That adjustment's probably overstating the employment gains because uh we're in a very subdued recovery.
+That adjustment is probably overstating the employment gains because we're in a very subdued recovery.

-The likelihood is that the birth death factor making the data look better than it otherwise would, said Neil Dutta, an economist at the Bank of America American uh Bank of America, Merrill Lynch in New York.
+The likelihood is that the birth-death factor making the data look better than it otherwise would, said Neil Dutta, an economist at the Bank of America American, Bank of America Merrill Lynch in New York.

 Now get this next one.

-Tax records will probably show more businesses closed than initially estimated by the labor department, comma analysts said.
+Tax records will probably show more businesses closed than initially estimated by the Labor Department, analysts said.

-You know, we underestimated our tax obligations for twelve months.
+Imagine ExxonMobil coming out with a story, you know, we underestimated our tax obligations for 12 months.

 Imagine the hoots and hollers that there would be.